Frequent questions

 Is there a time limit to finish the race?

 Yes.
-The maximum time to complete the race is 3 hours.
+The maximum time to complete the race is 3 hours from the official start gun at 09:15 h.

 Where can I register?